-After I got back from my week at the Summer Harp Academy, I was looking forward to a lull in performances and travel to really focus on readying arrangements to put on my new store and preparing for my Christmas recital(s).
+After I got back from my week at the Summer Harp Academy, I was looking forward to a lull in performances and travel to really focus on some personal projects and preparing for my Christmas recital(s).
 But life had other plans for me apparently!

 I’ve taken horseback riding lessons for awhile now and the Friday after I got home from SHA, I fell off a horse for the first time.
 People fall off of horses all the time and walk away fine, so even as I was falling off, I didn’t think much of it.